Hawai‘i Sea Grant Opportunities

 How to Submit Application

-Applications should be submitted via eSeaGrant by 5:00 PM HST on Friday, May 12, 2023:
+Applications should be submitted via eSeaGrant by 5:00 PM HST on Wed., May 13, 2026:

 https://eseagrant.soest.hawaii.edu/ (Note: upon first arrival at eSeaGrant, if you do not already have an account, you will be asked to sign up and create a username and password).
 Applicants will be asked to submit the names and emails for their letter writers.
-Letters of recommendation will be submitted to seagrant@hawaii.edu directly from the letter writers.
+Letters of recommendation will be submitted to eSeaGrant directly from the letter writers.
 Late applications will not be considered.

-Potential Host Offices for the 2023 Fellowship
+Potential Host Offices for the 2026 Fellowship

 Hawaiʻi Division of Aquatic Resources (DAR)

-The Grau Fellow at Hawaiʻi DAR will:
+The Grau Fellow at DAR will:

 Desired skills for this fellow are:

-- Ability to learn and translate technical/scientific topics to non-technical audiences
+- Ability to learn and translate technical/scientific topics to non-technical audiences.

-- Ability to coordinate and organize working groups and meeting logistics and planning
+- Ability to coordinate and organize working groups and meeting logistics and planning.

-- Ability to think critically, speak clearly, and write effectively
+- Ability to think critically, speak clearly, and write effectively.

 Desired skills for this fellow are: